ricepunk/chess-console/README.md

     *   Correct board and piece initialization.
     *   Input parsing and validation.
     *   Valid and invalid move logic for every piece type.
-    *   The resource management of the test suite has been optimized to prevent open handles and memory leaks.
+    *   The test suite's resource management has been optimized to prevent open handles and memory leaks.

 ## How to Run